Stamp Archives and Updates About Philately

-Museums are often times regarded as well-guarded and safe-keepers of valuable entities, but Postal Museum and Philatelic Library sounds nostalgic, interesting and surprisingly the building is about to diminish from its existence.
+Museums are oftentimes regarded as well-guarded and safe-keepers of valuable entities, but Postal Museum and Philatelic Library sounds nostalgic, interesting and surprisingly the building is about to diminish from its existence.

-The museum is situated at the 3rd floor of the 4-storey Postal Money Order Building inside the compound of Manila Central Post Office.
-We were told the 4th floor was already condemned and abandoned, hence when rainy days hops in, the roofing literally leaks water rain from atop down to the 3rd floor, where Postal Museum and Philatelic Library sets up a couple of basins to caught hold of the water coming from the top floor.
+The museum is situated on the 3rd floor of the 4-storey Postal Money Order Building inside the compound of Manila Central Post Office.
+We were told the 4th floor was already condemned and abandoned, hence when rainy days hops in, the roofing literally leaks water rain from atop down to the 3rd floor, where the Postal Museum and Philatelic Library sets up a couple of basins to caught hold of the water coming from the top floor.
 Signs of the times, the building naturally looks devastated with wear and tear from the ceiling, wall interiors down to the carpet floors.

-Postal Museum and Philatelic Library houses the vast collection of stamp’s benchmark from past to present era; it also displays the antique postal relics and documents.
-We jumped in for a small un-scheduled talk with Mr. Ray Ong de Jesus – a member of Stamp Advisory Committee.
+The Postal Museum and Philatelic Library houses the vast collection of stamp’s benchmark from past to present era; it also displays the antique postal relics and documents.
+We jumped in for a small un-scheduled talk with Mr. Ray Ong de Jesus – a member of the Stamp Advisory Committee.
 Where he shared insights about philately and the whole process of releasing a stamp from its design submission and endless meaning of creating a certain design and purpose.
-We were moved from his remarks about the postal services’ inside politics and present dilemma the bureau is facing just to survive from this technology driven age.
+We were moved by his remarks about the postal services’ inside politics and the present dilemma the bureau is facing just to survive from this technology driven age.

 The Postal Museum and Philatelic Library and Manila Central Post Office will be transferring soon to their smaller castle.
 The heritage building will give way to cater the hotel industry, many wishers prayed that the Neo-classic architecture will retain its stature and fixed the internal problem of the compound.